-- Work at 640 x 480 and 24 fps. - You must render with motion blur.
-If this causes floors and other objects to magically vanish, try turning motion blur off for the vanishing objects in the attribute editor. - You should render your derived Dip surface, not the animated base mesh.
-Smooth the model only as much as necessary to generate high-quality silhouettes. - You must use shadows in your scene from one or more light sources, and the shadows must be artifact-free. - Clean up your animation as best as you can to remove foot skating, model cracking, and other errors. - Pick a reference surface material and do your best to re-create that material on Dip.
+- Work at 640 x 480 (or another vertical resolution, but please use 640 in width) and 24 or 30 fps. - You must render with motion blur.
+If this causes floors and other objects to magically vanish, try turning motion blur off for the vanishing objects in the attribute editor. - You should render your derived Dippy surface, not the animated base mesh. - You must use shadows in your scene from one or more light sources, and the shadows must be artifact-free. - Clean up your animation as best as you can to remove foot skating, model cracking, and other errors. - Pick a reference surface material and do your best to re-create that material on Dippy.
 Don't pick anything furry.
 Include your reference material image(s) when you hand in the assignment.
-You can invent a material from multiple references if you choose. - Try to use both procedural and painted elements on Dip.
-The elements that need to be easily directed, placed, and controlled should probably be painted/texture mapped.
-Those that can be more stochastic or which translate nicely into mathematics should probably be procedural. - You must eliminate all aliasing, buzzing, and sizzling from your final render.
+You can invent a material from multiple references if you choose, and the materials certainly don't have to be photorealistic. - You must eliminate all aliasing, buzzing, and sizzling from your final render.
 Rendering at "production quality" or higher will help with aliased edges, but artifacts from procedural shaders will need to be rooted out and fixed at the source.
-The biggest source of procedural shader errors are high frequencies that are undersampled in the render. - Hand in a QuickTime movie, compressed with the H.264 codec at high or best quality, painted textures, reference images, and your scene files.
-Please collect all this into a folder (named unambiguously).
+The biggest source of procedural shader errors are high frequencies that are undersampled during rendering. - Upload a QuickTime movie to the relevant Helga shot, compressed with the H.264 codec at high or best quality.
+Also hand in to urza your painted textures, reference images, and your scene files.
+Please collect all of them into a folder (named unambiguously, as usual).